 faces, hostages of the storm, lovers

 someone once, a girl, a woman really,

 I don't say I knew her well—those dreams

-are lies, such lies
+are lies, just lies

-they are better left in the rain on the darkening path
+that are better left in the rain on the darkening path

 I stand panting for breath outside my own front door.